CCR-project/CCR/README.md

    than the ones specified in Section "Axioms".
 You can execute `Print Assumptions THEOREM` after a theorem. (e.g., try `Print Assumptions adequacy_type2` at the end of the `spc/Hoare.v`.)

-## IMP compilation example
-Building IMP compiler and compiling the example (IMP implementation of Echo)
--  (please refer to the script for detailed instructions)

 ## Mapping from the paper to the Coq development
 Fig. 1